 Many employees access their work emails and work networks via public Wi-Fi hotspots, even though there is a risk that sensitive information such as login credentials could be intercepted by hackers.
 Many employees are unaware of the Wi-Fi security threats that lurk in their favorite coffee shop and fail to take precautions.
-Even employees who are aware of the Wi-Fi security threats often ignore the risks.
+Even employees who are aware of Wi-Fi security threats often ignore the risks.

 This was highlighted by a 2017 survey by Symantec.
-55% of survey participants said they would not hesitate to connect to a free Wi-Fi hotspot if the signal was good and 46% said they would rather connect to a free, open wireless network than to wait to get a password to a secure access point.
+55% of survey participants said they would not hesitate to connect to a free Wi-Fi hotspot if the signal was good and 46% said they would rather connect to a free, open wireless network than wait to get a password for a secure access point.

 60% of survey participants believed public Wi-Fi networks are safe and secure but even though 40% are aware of the Wi-Fi security threats, 87% said that they would access financial information such as their online banking portal or view their emails on public Wi-Fi networks.